xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 :::info

-🧪 If you’re using this boilerplate Frame we just built, be sure you’re on the `Sepolia` network.
+🧪 If you’re using a boilerplate Frame we just built, be sure you’re on the `Sepolia` network.

 :::